 Catherine: I live in Scotland, near the sea.
-At the end of 2011 I got interested in quilt-making, having originally been taught to EPP by my grandma as a child.
+At the end of 2011 I got interested in quilt-making, having originally been taught English paper piecing by my grandma as a child.
 I am fascinated by abstract shapes and textures and this is often reflected in my quilts though I also like making pictures.
 I love all things arty and as well as sewing, I'm also an occasional printmaker.
 In all things I'm still finding my way.
 I am a terrible procrastinator, partly because I find it hard to commit to a plan until the very last moment!
 I blog at www.knottedcotton.com and can be found on instagram as @knottedcotton.

 Fiona: I started cross-stitching many moons ago and expanded into quilting when I joined an evening class ten years ago.
 My horizons expanded when I discovered the world of online Bees and challenges and I haven't looked back since.
 I love to try new things and even if I am not always successful I enjoy the challenge of moving out of my comfort zone.
 Away from sewing I love to travel and my destinations and discoveries often inform my stitching.
 Since our move back to the West Coast of Scotland in 2016 inspiration is now right on my doorstep too.
 I blog about my travels and stitching at celticthistlestitches.blogspot.co.uk